react-navigation/react-navigation.github.io/docs/custom-navigators.md

 ## Extending Navigators

-It is possible to take an existing Navigator and extend its behavior, using the following approach:=
+It is possible to take an existing Navigator and extend its behavior, using the following approach:

 ```js
 const MyStack = createStackNavigator({ ... });